 Sign them up

 When you’ve provided a consumer some useful information, invite them to sign up for more.
 The process for this should be well designed and easy for the consumer, requiring as little input from them as possible to capture their information.
-For example, if the consumer texts-in to a retailer’s shot code and receives a link via SMS that takes them to a web sign-up form, the phone number field should already be populated so they don’t have to enter it separately.
+For example, if the consumer texts-in to a retailer’s shot code and receives a link via a promotion text message that takes them to a web sign-up form, the phone number field should already be populated so they don’t have to enter it separately.
 It should also be unchangeable to keep the consumer from entering the number incorrectly or obtaining multiple welcome offers.
 After the consumer submits their information, they can opt-in to an SMS marketing list or an email marketing list; they can be issued a welcome offer/digital coupon, a rewards number, or a digital loyalty card; they can even download an app that serves as a mobile engagement platform; or all of the above.